wildonion/gem/README.md

-api.rendezvous.conse.app     #---> points to the conse rendezvous hyper APIs api.panel.conse.app          #---> points to the conse actix APIs panel.conse.app              #---> points to the panel UI notif.panel.conse.app        #---> points to the websocket push notification server APIs adminer.conse.app            #---> points to the adminer UI jenkins.conse.app            #---> points to the jenkins UI portainer.conse.app          #---> points to the portainer UI
+api.rendezvous.conse.app     #---> points to the conse rendezvous hyper APIs api.panel.conse.app          #---> points to the conse actix APIs panel.conse.app              #---> points to the panel UI event.panel.conse.app        #---> points to the websocket chat and push notification server APIs adminer.conse.app            #---> points to the adminer UI jenkins.conse.app            #---> points to the jenkins UI portainer.conse.app          #---> points to the portainer UI